-The department of health charging regulations place a legal obligation on NHS trusts to establish whether a person is an overseas visitor to whom charges apply, or whether they are exempt from charges.
+The Department of Health and Social Care charging regulations place a legal obligation on NHS trusts to establish whether a person is an overseas visitor to whom charges apply, or whether they are exempt from charges.
 The overseas visitors team at the Royal Free London will interview you to understand if you are liable for charges associated with receiving NHS care and will also ask you to provide documents to prove your entitlement.
 If you are not entitled to free care, you will be charged a deposit for your treatment which must be paid in full prior to the treatment commencing.

 As each NHS service is different, we are unable to provide you with an exact treatment price for your care until you have been discharged.
 This is when all of your hospital treatment will have been updated on the hospital system and a final invoice can be raised, with payment due immediately.

-You should be aware that under immigration rules 320, 321,321A and 322, a person with outstanding debts of over £1,000 for NHS treatment that are not paid within three months of invoicing, may be denied a further immigration application to enter and remain in the UK or to re-enter the UK on an existing one.
+You should be aware that under immigration rules 320, 321, 321A and 322, a person with outstanding debts of over £500 for NHS treatment that are not paid within two months of invoicing, may be denied a further immigration application to enter and remain in the UK or to re-enter the UK on an existing one.
 In the absence of prompt full settlement or a reasonable payment schedule, non-clinical information relating to this debt is provided to the Home Office and may be used by the Home Office to apply the above rules until the debt is settled.

 If you are travelling from a European country to the UK you will need to show a valid EHIC otherwise you will have to pay for your care directly.
 You will also be asked to provide the following documents: